donaldRwilliams/GGMnonreg/README.md

 Graphical modeling is quite common in fields with *wide* data, that is, when there are more variables than observations.
-Accordingly, many methods have been developed for those kinds of data.
+Accordingly, many regularization-based approaches have been developed for those kinds of data.

 More recently, graphical modeling has emerged in psychology (Epskamp et al. 2018), where the data is typically long or low-dimensional \[*p* \<